best-practice-and-impact/govcookiecutter-lite/docs/contributing_guide/modify_govcookiecutter-lite.md

 ```

-This functionality is provided by post-generation hooks in `govcookiecutter`, which are
+This functionality is provided by post-generation hooks in `govcookiecutter-lite`, which are
 defined in `hooks/post_gen_project.py`.
 These hooks only run after a project has been
 generated and, if they fail, will rollback the entire project.